Insidious: Chapter 32 Stars

 While Shaye is effective and the best part of the original, she doesn’t show up at the Brenner’s apartment until about an hour into the movie.
 In the meantime, we must contend with the silly Brenner family dynamic, which seems drawn from a sitcom.
 Mulroney’s dad character never has a clue about anything, but at least he doesn’t remain a skeptic for too long after Quinn claims she’s haunted.
 As Elise goes into The Further to recover Quinn, she engages ghosts in silly hand-to-hand combat in battles that feel more attuned to Mortal Kombat or The Matrix.
 Long, ineffective setups to sudden jump-scares pad the runtime, offering a few creepy images that recall Silent Hill—including a ghoul with no face, hands, or feet.
 The Man Who Can’t Breathe might also get under your skin; he slogs along with a breathing mask and manages to generate a few chills.
 Yet, he doesn’t have the faintest backstory to explain why he’s so peeved.

 Meanwhile, the lensing by Brian Pearson is grimy and bleak, and most of Chapter 3 takes place in the dark.
 Whannell’s bland use of loud booms cannot help but jolt his audience, less out of fear than just being startled by the director’s use of piercing noises and abrupt imagery—including a particularly dumb last shot.
-It’s a low form of horror, albeit diverting under late night circumstances.
-Still, given the title schema, it’s a shame Insidious: Chapter 3 wasn’t subtitled “The Final Chapter”, because if it performs well, chances are a Chapter 4 is on the way.
-Much like the Saw or Paranormal Activity franchises, the stories have run out but the filmmakers cannot resist making another sequel, no matter how indifferent fans feels about the prospect.
+It’s a low form of horror, albeit diverting under late-night circumstances.
+Still, given the title schema, it’s a shame Insidious: Chapter 3 wasn’t subtitled “The Final Chapter” because if it performs well, chances are a Chapter 4 is on the way.
+Much like the Saw or Paranormal Activity franchises, the stories have run out, but the filmmakers cannot resist making another sequel, no matter how indifferent fans feel about the prospect.